BananaAcid/imapbox/README.md

 ### Inbuild command

-The `-s` and `--search` shell argument with the parameter `Keyword,"fnmatch syntax"` can be used to perform simple a simple search in the local_folder for emails.
+The `-s` and `--search` shell argument with a filter parameter with the syntax of `Keyword,"fnmatch syntax"` can be used to perform simple a simple search in the local_folder for emails.
 The local_folder is taken from the current configuration or `-l`/`--local-folder` shell argument.

 The possible keys (case sensitive) are listed in the `Metadata file` section.

-Example:
+Examples:
 ```bash
 imapbox --search From,"user@domain.*"  # any tld
 imapbox --search Body,"*some text*"    # in between text